-Monitoring and research on polar sea ice informing decision and policy makers and society knowledge is accumulated over longer periods of time which is also in line with the Norwegian Polar Institute's mandate towards the owners, which includes that their research and knowledge is used towards environmental management by their government.
+Monitoring and research on polar sea ice informing decision and policy makers and society accumulated expertise at the unit informs processes that contribute directly to knowledge transfer for decision and policy makers and for informing the broader public.
+This expertise and knowledge is accumulated over longer periods of time which is also in line with the Norwegian Polar Institute's mandate towards the owners, which includes that their research and knowledge is used towards environmental management by their government.
 Researchers contribute to national and international assessments (AMAP, IPCC, etc.) in the subject lending their expertise to these products.
+Reason for selection: This impact case illustrates an important contribution to national and international assessments (e.g. IPCC and AMAP) by a Norwegian institute.
+In addition, this shows that active engagement with the media can lead to national dissemination through the National Broadcaster (NRK) and newspapers, as well as internationally through the British Broadcasting Corporation (BBC), National Geographic and others.

-The impact of research and monitoring of polar sea ice (Arctic and Antarctic) and the accumulated expertise at the unit informs processes that contribute directly to knowledge transfer for decision and policy makers and for informing the broader public.
-This expertise and
+The impact of research and monitoring of polar sea ice (Arctic and Antarctic) and the